 I know the rain will return, and when it does, I’ll stay committed to this policy to get outside no matter what.
 Even if it’s just to feel the rain on my face.

 I looked at the forecast today.
 Nothing but rain clouds for the next seven days according to my phone.
 My rain jacket is hanging by the door, waiting.

 Shop the Outdoor Research Rain Collection for the best waterproof jacket, pants, hats, and gloves on the market.

-Photos courtesy of Ian Keefe and TK, via Unsplash.
+Top photo courtesy of Ian Keefe via Unsplash.